-Up and coming festivals and events: Grant requests of up to $5,000 to support organizers for events that are in year 2 or 3 of a reoccurring festival or event with an attendance of more than 200 but less than 10,000.
-Up and coming events with a demonstrated attendance of more than 10,000 can be considered for up to $10,000 in grant funding.
+Up and coming festivals and events: Grant requests of up to $5,000 to support organizers for events that are in year two or three of a reoccurring festival or event with an attendance of more than 200 but less than 10,000.
 City of Airdrie gift-in-kind contributions such as facility fee waivers will be considered and factored in as part of the request.

 Event grant decisions and approvals

-Applications will be reviewed, assessed and grants paid out every quarter.
+Applications will be reviewed and assessed once per year.
 Agreements and final reporting guidelines will be provided to applicants who receive a grant.

 Grant recipients will be required to enter into a standard grant agreement with the City of Airdrie, which includes: